Splitting

 }

-Upload the component by using the methods described on the code components page.
-Remember to choose the splitting type.
+Upload the component using the process on the code components page, and select the splitting type.

 Retry